Kajabi/sage-archived/README.md

 **Note:** The Sage version is defined by the `./package.json` version and the version-tagged git commit.
 Please ensure these values match after a version bump.

+#### Create A Release In Github
+Create a Github release by selecting the git tag that was automatically pushed when `yarn version` was run.
+This can be done from the dropdown on the [Github repo's tags page](https://github.com/Kajabi/sage/tags).
+Describe the changes incoming since the last version, this is our official changelog.

 ### Update Kajabi-Products To The Latest Sage Version
 Our main app uses a version-tagged commit from the Kajabi/Sage master branch as the source for the Sage frontend dependency.